skip to Main Content

 Before your teen establishes credit, they should create a budget.
 This will help your child have the money in place to pay off that auto loan or credit card down the road.

-We can help your child get started with a budget with a free Dupaco Money Makeover.
+You can help your child get started with a budget with a free Dupaco Money Makeover.

-We can set up multiple You-Name-It Savings accounts to help your child set aside money for their expenses and goals.
+You can set up multiple You-Name-It Savings accounts to help your child set aside money for their expenses and goals.
 When expenses are itemized this way, it’s a lot easier to see where that money is going—and a lot more difficult to spend money that’s already been earmarked.

 Consider cosigning an auto loan